Citrix DaaS

 Using CSV files to bulk add machines

-If you use the Full Configuration management interface, you can bulk add machines by using CSV files.
+If you use Studio, you can bulk add machines by using CSV files.
 The feature is available to all catalogs except catalogs created through MCS.

 A general workflow to use CSV files to bulk add machines is as follows: